Gwindalmir/SEWorkshopTool/README.md

 1. A copy of [Space](https://store.steampowered.com/app/244850) (or [Medieval](https://store.steampowered.com/app/333950)) Engineers on Steam

 ## Steps
-1. Either [build from source](#building-from-source), or download the most recent version over on the [releases](/releases/latest) page.
+1. Either [build from source](#building-from-source), or download the most recent version over on the [releases](../../releases/latest) page.
 1. Extract the contents of **SEWorkshopTool-*.zip** or **MEWorkshopTool-*.zip** (depending on the game you have) into the respective game's installation folder (e.g. *%ProgramFiles(x86)%\Steam\steamapps\common\SpaceEngineers\Bin64*).
-   a.
-The files can also be placed in the parent folder, outside of *Bin64* (e.g. *steamapps\common\SpaceEngineers*)
+   * The files can also be placed in the parent folder, outside of *Bin64* (e.g. *steamapps\common\SpaceEngineers*)
-   a.
-Advanced users can extract the zip anywhere and create a junction to the game's Bin64 folder at the same level where the executable is located.
+   * Advanced users can extract the zip anywhere and create a junction to the game's Bin64 folder at the same level where the executable is located.
 The steps for that are beyond the scope of this document. *While this will work, it is not a currently supported installation method.*
      This may be automated in the future.
-   a.
-If there was a previous installation, and mod.io was used, save a copy of SEWorkshopTool.config *before* overwriting.
+   * If there was a previous installation, and mod.io was used, save a copy of SEWorkshopTool.config *before* overwriting.
 This has your authentication token.
 If this is lost you will be required to re-authenticate to mod.io to upload there again.
      You'll need to manually copy your authentication information from the old .config, and place it in the new one.
 See the section on [mod.io](#new-in-074) for an example of what to look for.
 1. Move [.wtignore](.wtignore) to *%AppData%\SpaceEngineers\Mods* or *%AppData%\MedievalEngineers\Mods*, as appropriate, and edit to taste.
-   a.
-This can be skipped if this step was completed previously.
+   * This can be skipped if this step was completed previously.
 1. Open a Command Prompt or Powershell prompt in the above installation location (where the zip was extracted).
-   a.
-Hold down **Shift** and **Right-click** in a blank area to open the context menu in the folder, then select **Open command window here** or **Open PowerShell window here**.
+   * Hold down **Shift** and **Right-click** in a blank area to open the context menu in the folder, then select **Open command window here** or **Open PowerShell window here**.
 1. Execute `SEWorkshopTool.exe` (`.\SEWorkshopTool.exe` in PowerShell) to get started.
 1. See the [examples](#usage-examples) below.